Statue D-Day Piper Bill Millin

 By Alexander Braun August 12, 2025

-This article describes the establishment of No. 3 Troop (X-Troop) of No. 10 Inter-Allied Commando and its deployment during Operation Overlord in Normandy.
+Establishment of No. 3 Troop (X-Troop) of 10 Inter-Allied Commando and its deployment during Operation Overlord in Normandy.

 The gravestone of Brigadier General Rosevelt at the Normandy American Cemetery.